qgist/pluginmanager/docs/future_qgis_cleanups.md

 # `/python/utils.py`

 Still contains highly critical Python 2 compatibility code (which is not marked in any way, shape or form).
 Must be removed.
 See [commit](https://github.com/qgis/QGIS/commit/02c56371555675aad012a903f9c8d79e913a9c5c) and [commit](https://github.com/qgis/QGIS/commit/2d3b813d227ca5d87690dd9eca1164c48dae594a).
 There is probably more (not yet identified).

+# `/src/app/qgspluginregistry.cpp`

+Is `QgsPluginRegistry::restoreSessionPlugins` being used at all?
+Search shots now result ...